 When Does the Real ID Act Go into Effect?

-You can fly domestically using a standard state issued driver's license or ID through September of 2020.
-After October 1, 2020, acceptable identification will be either a REAL-ID compliant license or ID, or your passport.
+You can fly domestically using a standard state issued driver's license or ID.
+After May 3, 2023, acceptable identification will be either a REAL-ID compliant license or ID, or your passport.

 What is the REAL ID Act?